-Hybrid Masters In History Programs | Masters Degrees in History Overview
+Hybrid Masters of History Programs

 If you are hoping to pursue a Hybrid Masters in History degree but are looking for a low residency or flexible way to do it, a hybrid program might be a good fit for you.
 You might scroll through listings on GradSchools.com to get a feel for what types of programs there are and request information from the school if you have questions.